bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 Git is all about change tracking, so it makes sense that it would include a utility for visualizing a set of changes.
 We refer to a list of differences between two files (or the same file over time) as a _diff_, and we can use `git diff` to visualize diffs in our repo!

-When run with no extra options, `git diff` will return any tracked changes in our working directory since the last commit. **Tracked** is a key word here; `git diff` won’t show us changes to files that haven’t been included in our repo via `git add`.
-This is helpful for seeing what you’ve changed before committing!
-Here’s an example of a small change:
+When run with no extra options, `git diff` will return any tracked changes in our working directory since the last commit. **Tracked** is a key word here; `git diff` won't show us changes to files that haven't been included in our repo via `git add`.
+This is helpful for seeing what you've changed before committing!
+Here's an example of a small change:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*WcEkJAZbjcuqcG8g" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*G5IlUC0eMc0xiGTI.png" class="graf-image" /></figure>Let’s break down some of the new syntax in this output.

 The diff opens with some Git-specific data, including the branch/files we’re checking, and some unique hashes that Git uses to track each diff.
 You can skip past this to get to the important bits.

-`---` & `+++` let us know that there are both additions and subtractions in the file “App.js”.
-A diff doesn’t have a concept of inline changes - it treats a single change as removing something old and replacing it with something new.
+`---` & `+++` let us know that there are both additions and subtractions in the file "App.js".
+A diff doesn't have a concept of inline changes - it treats a single change as removing something old and replacing it with something new.

-`@@` lets us know that we’re starting a single “chunk” of the diff.
+`@@` lets us know that we're starting a single "chunk" of the diff.
 A diff could have multiple chunks for a single file (for example: if you made changes far apart, like the header & footer).
-The numbers in between tell us how many lines we’re seeing and where they start.
-For example: `@@ +1,3 -1,3 @@` means we’ll see three lines of significant content, including both addition & removal, beginning at line one.
+The numbers in between tell us how many lines we're seeing and where they start.
+For example: `@@ +1,3 -1,3 @@` means we'll see three lines of significant content, including both addition & removal, beginning at line one.

 In the code itself, lines that were removed are prefixed with a `-` and lines that were added are prefixed with a `+`.
-Remember that you won’t see these on the same lines.
+Remember that you won't see these on the same lines.
 Even if you only changed a few words, Git will still treat it like the whole line was replaced.

 ### Diff options